-Executive Director Peter Wagner is available to speak at your college or to your organization about the negative impact of mass incarceration.
-Weaving together graphics, maps, history and the law he can inform and inspire.
+Executive Director Peter Wagner and our staff are available to speak at your college or to your organization about the negative impact of mass incarceration.
+Weaving together graphics, maps, history and the law, we can inform and inspire.
 Past topics have included:

-- Prison-based gerrymandering: How the Census Bureau’s method of counting people in prison distorts democracy
+- Prison gerrymandering: How the Census Bureau’s method of counting people in prison distorts democracy

 - Keeping families together, driving them apart: The predatory prison and jail communications industry

 - Felon disenfranchisement

 - Mass incarceration and prison growth and contraction

 - Comparative international incarceration

 - Using social media to drive criminal justice reform

 Past talks have included keynote addresses at conferences at Harvard and Brown Universities and technical presentations at a Census Bureau Symposium, and a meeting of the National Research Council at the National Academies.

 Contact the office at (413) 527-0845 or for prices and scheduling.